-A man was reading the wanted ads and saw one about a Ferrari that was for sale.
+A man was reading the wanted classified ads in the newspaper and saw one about a Ferrari that was for sale.
 It had only 3,000 miles on the clock.
-“Like new,” the ad boasted.
-“Mint condition. $75.00.”
+“Like new” the ad boasted.
+“Mint condition. $75.00”.

-But he decided to call the number anyway and he asked the woman who answered about the sports car.
+But his curiosity got the better of him and he decided to call the number in the ad anyway and he asked the woman who answered about the sports car.

-“Nothing is wrong with it.
-You’re the first to call.
-I supposed nobody else believes the ad.”
+“Nothing is wrong with it at all”, the woman said.
+“You are the first person to call.
+I supposed nobody else believes the ad was genuine”.

-“Please tell me, lady,” he persisted.
+“Please tell me, lady”, he persisted.
 “You could have sold this car for fifty thousand dollars.
-What is going on?”
+What is going on here?”

 Image used under a Collective Commons License from: https://pixabay.com/illustrations/ferrari-f458-spider-spider-ferrari-1948751/